 Simulating Missing candidate gene rate (MCR):

 The effects of MCR were evaluated by subjecting GO terms with significant co-expression (p<0.05; described above) to varying levels of missing candidate rates.
 True GO term genes were replaced with random genes at varying rates (MCR: 0%, 10%, 20%, 50%, 80%, 90%, 100%).
-The effect of MCR was evaluated by assessing the number of GO terms that retained significant co-expression (compared to 1,000 randomizations) at each level of MCR.
+The effect of MCR was evaluated by assessing the number of GO terms that retained significant co-expression (compared to n=1000 randomizations) at each level of MCR.

 Adding false candidate genes by expanding SNP-to-gene mapping parameters

-To determine how false candidates due to imperfect SNP-to-gene mapping affected the ability to detect co-expressed candidate genes linked to a GWAS trait, significantly co-expressed GO terms were reassessed after incorporating false candidate genes.
-Each gene in a GO term was treated as a SNP and remapped to a set of candidate genes using the different SNP-to-gene mapping parameters (all combinations of 50kb 100kb, 500kb and 1, 2, or 5 flanking genes).
+To determine how false candidates due to imperfect SNP-to-gene mapping affected the ability to detect co-expressed candidate genes linked to a GWAS trait, significantly co-expressed GO terms were assessed at the different SNP-to-gene mapping parameters (50kb 100kb, 500kb and 1, 2, or 5 flanking genes).
 Effective FCR at each SNP-to-gene mapping parameter setting was calculated by dividing the number of true GO genes with candidates identified after SNP-to-gene mapping.
 Since varying SNP-to-gene mapping parameters changes the number of candidate genes considered within a term, each term was considered independently for each parameter combination.

 Maize Ionome GWAS

-Elemental concentrations were measured for 17 different elements in the maize kernel using inductively coupled plasma mass spectrometry (ICP-MS) as described in Ziegler et al. 2017.
-(Ziegler et al. 2017).
+Elemental concentrations were measured for 17 different elements in the maize kernel using inductively coupled plasma mass spectrometry (ICP-MS) as described in Ziegler et al. (Ziegler et al. 2017).
 Outliers were removed from single seed measurements using median absolute deviation (Davies and Gather 2012).
-Basic linear unbiased predictors (BLUPs) for each elemental concentration were calculated across different environments and used to estimate variance components (Hung et al. 2012).
+Basic linear unbiased predictors (BLUPs) for each elemental concentration were calculated across different environments and estimate variance components (Hung et al. 2012).
 Joint linkage analysis was run using TASSEL version 3.0 (Bradbury et al. 2007) with over 7,000 SNPs obtained by genotype-by-sequencing (GBS) (Elshire et al. 2011).
-An empirical p-value cutoff was determined by performing 1,000 permutations in which the BLUP phenotype data was shuffled within each NAM family before joint-linkage analysis was performed.
+An empirical p-value cutoff was determined by performing 1,000 permutations where the BLUP phenotype data was shuffled within each NAM family before joint-linkage analysis was performed.
 The p-value corresponding to a 5% false discovery rate was used for inclusion of a QTL in the joint linkage model.

-Genome wide association was performed using stepwise forward regression implemented in TASSEL version 4.0 similar to other studies (Wallace et al. 2014; Cook et al. 2012; Tian et al. 2011).
+Genome wide association was performed using stepwise forward regression implemented in TASSEL version 4.0, similar to other studies (Wallace et al. 2014; Cook et al. 2012; Tian et al. 2011).
 Briefly, genome wide association was performed on a chromosomal-by-chromosome basis.
 To account for variance explained by QTL on other chromosomes, the phenotypes used were the residuals from each chromosome calculated from the joint-linkage model fit with all significant joint-linkage QTL except those on the given chromosome.
 Association analysis for each trait was performed 100 times by randomly sampling, without replacement, 80% of the lines from each population.

 The final input SNP dataset contained 28.9 million SNPs obtained from the maize HapMap1 (Gore et al. 2009), the maize HapMap2 (Chia et al. 2012), as well as an additional ~800,000 putative copy-number variants from analysis of read depth counts in HapMap2 (Wallace et al. 2014; Chia et al. 2012).
 These ~30 million markers were projected onto all 5,000 lines in the NAM population using low density markers obtained through GBS.
 A cutoff p-value value (p ≤ 1e-6) was used from inclusion in the final model.
 SNPs associated with elemental concentrations were considered significant in they were selected in more than 5 of the 100 models (Resample model inclusion probability (RMIP)) (Valdar et al. 2009)